 While this may sound like a strong case, it feels more like the prosecutors are holding back key evidence.
 We have no idea why these two men would target Jervonte Gibson, so we can’t say for certain if the state’s story makes sense.
 But without that story, you have two men shooting at a group of men in a vehicle for no apparent reason.

 Felony murder and murder with a firearm are both felonies of the highest degree and these defendants are facing capital charges.
 However, the prosecution would need to prove beyond a reasonable doubt that the defendants murdered and attempted to murder another victim for the purpose of personal gain or any of the possible conditions that could trigger a capital murder prosecution.

-In Florida, there is no difference between felony murder and murder in the first-degree.
-Further, the sentencing for an attempted first-degree murder charge are the same as a first-degree murder charge.
+In Florida, there is no difference between felony murder and murder in the first degree.
+Further, the sentencing for an attempted first-degree murder charge is the same as a first-degree murder charge.
 So tallying up the charges, Caballero-Hudspeth is facing two capital felonies and his buddy is facing one.

 Talk to a West Palm Beach Criminal Defense Attorney

 If you’re facing serious charges, then you need a skilled West Palm Beach criminal attorney to help you build your defense and protect your rights.
 Call The Skier Law Firm, P.A. today to learn more about how we can help.